 Wesley Mission Queensland

-Youth Reference Group Members are involved in:
+Young Peoples Advisory Committee Members are involved in:

 - Advise on various issues and topics relating to Youth Mental Health and the headspace Capalaba centre

-- Maintain and update resources
+- Maintain and update resources so that they remain relevant and youth-friendly

 As part of our team of dedicated volunteers, you will be provided with training and support to perform your role efficiently and safely including the opportunity to develop your skills in the area of Youth Mental Health.